Robert & Leslie Orth - Orth's Garage - (R. L. Orth & Sons Limited Motor Engineers)

 Reg passed away on Wednesday 2nd October 1974 aged 75, Les on Wednesday 11th December 1996 aged 70 and Bob on Sunday 12th December 2004 aged 73.

-The garage and the family home were demolished between Tuesday 29th July and Friday 1st August 2014.
+The garage and the family home were demolished between Tuesday 29th July and Friday 1st August 2014, and was replaced by Lawrence Place, a McCarthy Stone retirement living development.

 © Lloyd Blackburn 2002 - 2025.
 All rights reserved.